eway-crm/triggers/README.md

-# Work with triggers
+# Work with Triggers
-This page should give you insight for how triggers work, what you can do with them and which parameters you can use.
+This page should give you insight on how triggers work, what you can do with them and which parameters you can use.

-## Download Visual Studio
+## Use good XLM editor with XSD validation
 To work with XML Triggers we advise to use Microsoft Visual Studio.
-You can download free instance [here](https://code.visualstudio.com/?wt.mc_id=vscom_freedevoffers).
+You can download free version [here](https://visualstudio.microsoft.com/downloads/).
 Click on download and then install the application.
-Once you have it installed, open the Visual Studio and click on "File" and "New" in context menu and "File.." in the next context menu.
+Once you have it installed, open Visual Studio and click on "File", "New" and then "File..." in next context menu.

 ![New file](NewFile.png)